PSM Trainer Selection Process and Application

 Step 3: Pass PSM II Assessment

-All candidates must pass the PSM II assessment before being invited to join a designated train-the-trainer (TTT) course.
+All candidates must pass the PSM II assessment (85% or higher) before being invited to join a designated train-the-trainer (TTT) course.

 Fee: $250 USD per attempt

 After completing steps 1, 2, and 3, Scrum.org works with qualified candidates to find in-person or live virtual train-the-trainer (TTT) opportunities that fit their schedule.
 Scrum.org invites qualified trainer candidates to participate in a multi-day TTT learning and feedback opportunity.
 The TTT for PSM consists of a designated Professional Scrum Master course followed by one or more trainer candidate small-group sessions.
 All candidates are evaluated and given feedback.
 Approval is required to continue the PST process.

 Fee: Typically $1500-$2000 USD registration fee.
 Note that trainers in secondary markets may be eligible to receive discounted registration.

 Once candidates attend the training and receive approval to move to the next step, we delve deeper into your knowledge, training skills, and your plans to contribute to the PST community.

 - Achieve at least a 90% score on the PSM III assessment (limit of 2 attempts within 6 months).

 - Take part in an online one-hour interview with a Scrum.org staff member and receive approval to move forward.